 If not all of your Facebook Pages appear available, it's usually because you have not granted Loomly all permissions necessary when prompted by Facebook to do so.
 You can simply visit the Settings Page of your calendar, remove your Facebook connection, add it again, and make sure you accept all permissions when requested by Facebook.

-Loomly automatically connects to the Instagram account you are logged in with in your internet browser.
+Loomly will try to connect to the Instagram account you are logged in with in the same browser as you are logged in with Loomly.
 If you connected the wrong Instagram account to one of your calendars, you can fix that by visiting Instagram.com, logging out of your current Instagram account, logging in with the other Instagram account you want to connect to Loomly and go back to Loomly to connect the correct Instagram account to Loomly.

-Loomly automatically connects to the Pinterest account you are logged in with in your internet browser.
+Loomly will try to connect to the Pinterest account you are logged in with in the same browser as you are logged in with Loomly.
 If you connected the wrong Pinterest account to one of your calendars, you can fix that by visiting Pinterest.com, logging out of your current Pinterest account, logging in with the other Pinterest account you want to connect to Loomly and go back to Loomly to connect the correct Pinterest account to Loomly.

 There are several possibilities here.